apc-unb/apc-api/web/components/schoolClass/README.md

 ## Create Classes
 * HTTP Request : ```POST http://api.com/class```
-* Send Classes's data in the request body in the follow format
+* Send Classes's data in the request body in the following format

 	```
         [